 When Elmore Leonard was first approached about Fire In The Hole becoming a television series, he admitted to being impressed by how the pilot had turned out, but couldn’t help but be curious as how his tone and style could or would be maintained throughout an entire series.
 And Elmore’s skepticism was understandable, as not every adaptation of his work turned out to be impressive.
-For every Out Of Sight or Get Shorty or Jackie Brown (which was adapted from his novel Rum Punch) or 3:10 To Yuma, that were acclaimed by both critics and audiences for very good reason, there were many others that weren’t nearly as good or memorable as the books they were based on, such as Glitz with Jimmy Smits and Markie Post, 52 Pick-Up with Roy Scheider and Ann-Margret, the television series adaptation of Maximum Bob starring Beau Bridges and Liz Vassey (of which you can find several episodes on YouTube), and the TV-movie Pronto which starred James LeGros as Raylan Givens, and which didn’t really impress Elmore at all for various reasons, least of all the choice of hat that Raylan was given to wear in the film.
-(LeGros actually went on to make several guest appearances on Justified as drug-and-alcohol-addicted criminal Wade Messer) So he met up with showrunner Graham Yost (HBO’s Band Of Brothers, The Pacific) and was introduced by Graham to the writing staff for Justified, who had read many of Elmore’s books and who were all gifted by Yost with rubber wristbands that read “What Would Elmore Do?” to remind themselves of what to do and what not to do when writing each episode.
+For every Out Of Sight or Get Shorty or Jackie Brown (which was adapted from his novel Rum Punch) or 3:10 To Yuma, that were acclaimed by both critics and audiences for very good reason, there were many others that weren’t nearly as good or memorable as the books they were based on, such as Glitz with Jimmy Smits and Markie Post, 52 Pick-Up with Roy Scheider and Ann-Margret, the television series adaptation of Maximum Bob starring Beau Bridges and Liz Vassey (of which you can find several episodes on YouTube), and the TV-movie Pronto which starred James LeGros as Raylan Givens, and which didn’t really impress Elmore for various reasons, least of all the choice of hat that Raylan was given to wear in the film.
+(LeGros actually went on to make several guest appearances on Justified as drug-and-alcohol-addicted criminal Wade Messer) So he met up with showrunner/executive producer Graham Yost (HBO’s Band Of Brothers, HBO’s The Pacific), and was introduced by Graham to the writing staff for Justified, who had read many of Elmore’s books, and who were all gifted by Yost with rubber wristbands that read “What Would Elmore Do?” to remind themselves of what to do and what not to do when writing each episode.